makersacademy/airport_challenge/docs/user-stories.md

 - Classes: Plane, Airport
 - Variable: @weather
 - Methods: weather_report, land, take_off (raise errors if landing or departing during stormy weather)

+*** Use a stub to override random weather to ensure consistent test behavior.
+Use a test double to test random weather.

+### Edge cases

+- Defend inconsistent states of the system ensuring that planes can only take off from airports they are in

+- Ensure planes that are already flying cannot take off and/or be in an airport; planes that are landed cannot land again and must be in an airport.

+### Bonus

+- Run an RSpec feature test that lands and takes off a number of planes.